 This endpoint allows you to create an update for an existing issued device; this update contains recovered keys.
 You must specify the credential profile and the IDs of the certificates you want to recover in the payload.
-The certificates must belong to the owner of the device to which you want to recover them.

 Users with access to the Recover Certificates or the Request Key Recovery option in the Certificates section of the Edit Roles workflow have access to this endpoint.